Phonics and Reading

 The Year 1 Phonics Screening Check is a national check of children's phonic knowledge that all children in England are required to complete.
 The check takes place during one week in June (the DFE inform schools when this will be).
-This year it will take place week commencing 8th June 2020.
+This academic year it will take place week commencing 6th June 2022.

 The check requires children to read a list of forty words to their teacher.
 This is done 'one to one' in a quiet place.
 The results of the check are reported to families at the end of Year 1 (along with your child's annual report).

 A threshold is set each year.
 Children who do not meet the threshold will be provided with extra support in Year 2.
 They will then take the check again at the end of Year 2 and the result will, again, be reported to families.

 An example of the check published by the Department for Education can be viewed below.

 At St Bede’s, we are passionate about developing enthusiastic and confident readers who can understand a wide range of texts.
 Reading at St Bede’s is a core skill that underpins our whole curriculum.
 We know that learning to read, and reading to learn, is the foundation for future success.
 We recognise the importance of this academic skill and we want to ensure that every child leaves us by the end of Key Stage 2 a competent reader.